 - *Just having a shit or downer day.

 - *Sitting on an overnight bus alone with just your thoughts.

 - *When you want to take a picture but there’s nobody to take it with you and you have to take a selfie.

 - *Coming home – Sounds stupid but I feel most alone when I’m back home in my own town in my own house.
 I’ve traveled for so long that I feel like a stranger in my own town, and I know other long-term solo travelers who feel the same.

 When loneliness has hit me.

 Sometimes I’ve been happy as can be one minute but the next have this overwhelming feeling of loneliness just hit me out of nowhere.
 There have been times when I had no reason to feel lonely but I did.
-For example I remember a time when I was within a group dynamic having a conversation and be deeply involved with what’s going all but then all of a sudden I will just feel incredibly lonely.
+For example, I remember a time when I was within a group dynamic having a conversation and be deeply involved with what’s going all but then all of a sudden I just felt incredibly lonely.